 While a rotovap is an effective ethanol remover and common in the ethanol extraction process, they are not without their drawbacks.
 An obvious disadvantage is the large glassware necessary for a rotovap to operate.

-A rotovap is an effective means of fractional distillation, but it is not very scalable and is unlikely they could be used for any sizable hemp or cannabis extraction process.
+A rotovap is an effective means of fractional distillation, but it is not very scalable and is unlikely they could be used for any sizable hemp extraction process.

 With a throughput of roughly 5-10L/hour, it is not uncommon to have five to ten rotovaps in a single solvent removal system, depending on the manufacturer.
 This means more breakable glass, more possibility for equipment to go wrong, and more hands needed to monitor the equipment.